radiotaiso/dotfiles/README.md

 # dotfiles
 Simple backup and deploy

-## Things to consider

-- This will only replace dotfiles found in the `files` directory to your `$HOME` directory and ignore everything else
-- dotfiles inside `.config` or other nested directories are still out of scope
-- Your old dotfiles are NOT deleted, they are relocated to `dotfiles/backups`

 ## Steps to bootstrap a new Mac

 1. Install Apple's Command Line Tools, which are prerequisites for Git and Homebrew.